Nanda-AK/HELK-GCP/README.md

 # HELK-GCP
-Installing HELK on GCP platform
+Installing HELK on GCP platform (Below steps works good on AWS Also)

 Below is the Details steps to install for HELK on Google Could Platfrom.